Round Rock police searching for 2 shoplifting suspects

 article

-ROUND ROCK, Texas - Round Rock police are looking for information on two shoplifting suspects.
+ROUND ROCK, Texas - The Round Rock Police Department is looking for information on two shoplifting suspects.

 Police said on Jan.
 13, two suspects entered a liquor store at 1350 E Palm Valley Blvd. and placed more than $300 in liquor bottles into a duffel bag.